tyth/db-realtime-changefeed/README.md

 ```

 If `MongoDbChangefeed` is not provided with ActorSystem as an implicit parameter, it creates a new one with daemonic threads.

+If `range` is specified, only changes in that interval are monitored.
+It allows a changefeed to maintain constant memory consumption over time.
+A changefeed regularly (by default it's once in a minute) cleans up all data outside that range.
+All increments outside specified range will be stored in the backend database, but no change event will be ever fired.

+Changefeed is build with abstract key and value types in mind, with restrictions that key is `Ordering`, and value is `Numeric`.You can use it with your own types, if you provide corresponding `MongoDbKey[K]` and `MongoDbValue[V]` type classes.